Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 4. Use A Secure VPN

-Getting a Virtual Private Network (VPN) for your phone will add extra security when you access the internet.
-VPNs are networks that mask your IP address so that your online activities are more private.
+Getting a virtual private network (VPN) for your phone will add extra security when you access the internet.
+VPNs encrypt your internet traffic to and fro its servers and mask your IP address so that your online activities are more private.

-Downloading a top-of-the-line VPN, like Norton Secure VPN, can really make a difference in protecting your data and information.
-VPNs also come with other benefits, like accessing geo-blocked content and keeping your search history private.
+Downloading a trustworthy VPN, like Norton Secure VPN, can make a significant difference in protecting your data and information, especially when using shared and public Wi-Fi networks.
+VPNs also come with other benefits, like accessing geo-blocked content and preventing bandwidth throttling.

 5. Turn On Automatic Software Updates

 Automatic software updates aren't just intended to phase out color schemes or add new emojis.
-These updates are important for making sure your apps are current with the latest security protocols.
+These updates are important for making sure your apps are current with the latest cybersecurity protocols.

 Updates should fix vulnerabilities in the app in your phone's operating system.
-Having your phone automatically update the software lessens the risk of an attack on your privacy.
+Having your phone automatically update its software lessens the risk of an attack on your privacy.

 To turn on automatic updates on an iOS device, head to Settings > App Store and turn on App Updates.
 For Android users, you'll need to open the Google Play Store app and tap the profile icon in the top right corner.
 Next, you'll select Settings > Network Preferences > Auto-update apps.